Avanade/DevOpsHOL/lab-5-ui-testing.md

-# Avanade DevOps HOL - UI Testing
+# Avanade DevOps HOL - Lab 5 - UI Testing

 In this lab, we add ui tests to our test project.